 - Tuition Costs (for 6 credit hours)

-- Out of Pocket (Required immunizations, background check and drug screen, CPR certification, uniform, stethoscope and gait belt).
+- Out of Pocket (Required immunizations, background check and drug screen, CPR certification, uniform, stethoscope, blood pressure cuff and gait belt).